 We feel strongly about privacy, security and transparency.
 At every level of what we do, we take appropriate steps to protect data, undertaking with our partners to keep privacy and security a top priority in our operations.

 We never sell, rent or lease personal or business details to any third parties.
-Ever.
+Never.
 When we share data with nonprofits and partners, it is always in keeping with our Privacy Policy.

 We never charge a card, digital wallet or bank account without authorization.
 Our security safeguards protect all purchases and payments, ensuring that confidential information is never vulnerable.

-When faced with unexpected tech issues or security concerns, we mobilize immediately to tackle the issues and find responsible solutions.
+When faced with unanticipated tech issues or security concerns, we react.
+We mobilize immediately to tackle the issues and find responsible solutions.

-We work to terminate all uses of our technology that promote activities we deem to be in violation of our values, as stated in our Terms of Use.
+We support values that make the world a better place.
+We terminate uses of our tech that we deem to be in violation of our values, as stated in our Terms of Use.

 How is private data handled so that everyone can be sure it stays private?